eMod Studio is a Certified Passive House Consultancy firm with a mission to provide a thorough feasibility analysis of your Passive House project.

 Passive House project - French patio door, foundation and floor junction

-We cut our teeth on our own Passive House that we built with local Design/Build firm Placetailor in 2012/13.
+The first Certified Passive House Plus is our own home that we built with a local Design/Build firm Placetailor in 2012/13.
 It is a two storey, single-family home with ~1300 sqft of Treated Floor Area.

 Foundation is a combination of a stem wall and a shallow ring beam, separated with mineral wool.
 Walls are double studs with ~14.5" of dense packed cellulose.
 There are 2 smart membranes in the envelope - outside is a SIGA Majvest membrane (with high PERM rating) and inside is SIGA Majpell 5 with a low PERM rating to reduce diffusivity into the wall.
 Membranes and windows are all taped with SIGA tapes.
 Windows are triple pane, tilt and turn, imported from Europe.
 Heating and cooling are done by a Mitsubishi mini-split.
 Hot water is supplied with a Solar Thermal system and the whole house is ventilated with an HRV.